andrianaagrusa/354-Final-Proj/ResearchDoc.md

 + C# : 10,797 ms
 + Python : 45,003 ms

-C++ also has good memory management, control and flexibility, and handles smooth real-time animation well, which is very desirable when developing games.
+C++ also has good memory management, control and flexibility, and handles smooth real-time animation well, which are all very desirable when developing games.

 ### C++ Libraries
 C++ has a wide range of libraries that game developers can use to enhance and strengthen their programs.
 To explore the many libraries, please click [here](https://github.com/raizam/gamedev_libraries).

+## Conclusion
+To conclude, it is evident that C++ gives game developers much potential and room to work creatively because of its functionality and flow.
+This language is organized and efficient, so writing code is clean, manageable, and structured.
+I wish to explore this topic further and implement more personal projects using this knowledge in the future.

 #### Sources:
 > [Why Was C++ Created?](https://www.geeksforgeeks.org/why-was-c-created/)